Corporate Governance, Accountability, and Transparency

 - evaluate and recommend nominees to the Board;

-- develop a process for nomination of Chair of the Board and oversee such process;
+- develop a process for nomination of the Chair of the Board and oversee such process;

 - review the annual Board evaluation process and any associated recommendations for change;

-- review recommendations of the Chair of the Board regarding composition of Committees of the Board and appointment of Committee Chairs;
+- review recommendations of the Chair of the Board regarding composition of the Committees of the Board and appointment of the Committee Chairs;

-- review changes to Charters of all Board Committees and recommend changes for Board approval;
+- review changes to the Charters of all Board Committees and recommend changes for Board approval;

 - review Director compensation and recommend any changes for Board approval; and